Buying a house is likely to be the biggest purchase of your life so it is important that you choose your new property carefully.

 - Use a property site, such as Rightmove or Zoopla, to compare the asking price of any property you want to view with other similar properties in the area to make sure you will be getting value for money.

 - Now before you get too carried away, an online mortgage broker such as Habito can tell you how much you can borrow and what your best mortgage options are.
-The whole process can be carried out online (without the need for face-to-face meetings) and Habito’s advice is fee free.
-Habito has a 5 star rating on Trustpilot from over 2500 customer reviews.
+The whole process can be carried out online (without the need for face-to-face meetings) and Habito's advice is fee free.
+Habito has a 5 star rating on Trustpilot from almost 5,000 customer reviews.

 Check out the neighbourhood